 Peat bogs are a repository of the passage of time.
 They record changes in the earth’s atmosphere and unique events such as ash falls from volcanic eruptions.
 Through careful analysis of bogs we can reconstruct the past just like we can reconstruct a crime from the crime scene.
 Peat bogs in Europe give us a unique window into the effects of human industry and landscape shift due to deforestation and agriculture and even longer term shifts in climate patterns.

 Nothing particularly profound today.
 I thought I would just share a smattering of pictures of critters that can be found on most any given early fall day around our home near Akron OH.
-Grace loves to catch insects.
-When she found this hickory-tussock caterpillar she told me I should get a picture and then […]
+The last couple of days there have been thousands of ladybugs swarming around the backyard looking for a place to overwinter.
+I […]